Alecrim/AlecrimCoreData/README.md

 ## Getting Started

+### Swift 2

+All docs here are about AlecrimCoreData 3.x version.

+Updated documentation for AlecrimCoreData 4 with Swift 2 support will be available as soon as possible.
+Meanwhile, please check the source code.

 ### Data Context

 To use AlecrimCoreData you will need to create an inherited class from `AlecrimCoreData.Context` and declare a property or method for each entity in your data context like the example below: